RareBreeds/Orbits/manual/docs/index.md

 A rising edge on a channel resets the current beat to the first beat of the rhythm for that channel which is always 12 o'clock on the display.

 Pressing the sync button syncs all channels.

+#### Unreleased (\>v1.2.0)

+A context menu item lets you select between applying a trigger on a sync CV channel to the specific channel the trigger happened on (default) or applying it to all channels, similar to the behaviour of the sync button.
+Previously to get this behaviour you would have to broadcast your sync pulse to all channels on the CV input using the Fundamental Merge module or similar.

 ### Channel Knob : Input